T1D Info

 1. What is hyperglycaemia?

-The blood glucose level is the amount of glucose in the blood.
-When these levels increase too high, over 14 mmol/L (250 mg/dl), it’s called hyperglycaemia.
-Very high blood glucose levels can cause serious symptoms that need to be treated right away.
+For adequate diabetes control, children with Type 1diabetes must maintain blood glucose within the recommended target range.
+When blood glucose is too high, it’s called hyperglycaemia.
+Very high blood glucose over 14 mmol/L (250 mg/dl) can cause serious symptoms that need to be treated right away.

-If it’s not treated, hyperglycaemia can become severe and lead to serious complications requiring emergency care, such as a diabetic coma.
+If it’s not treated, hyperglycaemia can become severe and lead to life-threatening complications requiring emergency care, such as a diabetic ketoacidosis (DKA).

 Too much glucose in the blood for long periods of time can damage your nerves, blood vessels and vital organs, which can lead to problems like heart attack, stroke, kidney failure, blindness, non-healing wound and leg amputation.